 Will the Dog That Bit Me Be Put Down?

 No, in most cases the dog will not be put down.
 The law only requires putting down dogs that are deemed dangerous.
 In Augusta, a dog is only “dangerous” if it has bitten people multiple times, or if it belongs to certain highly aggressive breeds.
 These breeds include:

 - Pit bulls

-- Fighting breeds like the dogo argentine
+- Fighting breeds, like the dogo argentino

 - Any dog that has wolf blood